-Information on the Company's corporate governance, including copies of its various corporate governance policies and charters, are available on the Company's website.
+Information on the Company's corporate governance, including copies of its various corporate governance policies and charters, is available on the Company's website.

-A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
+A listed entity should have an investor relations program that facilitates effective twoway communication with investors.